-Proponent EIS Commitment EIS Cross Proponent SEIS Commitment Reference SEIS Cross Reference 10.1.
+10.1.
 The diversion of Little Sandy, Rocky and Middle Creeks will mimic the natural materials and geometry of the original creek as much as practicable.

 10.2.
 Riparian vegetation clearing for the proposed creek diversion will be conducted in a staged manner, to allow fauna to migrate to adjacent habitat areas.

-Volume 1, Section 10.2.4.2 10.3.
+10.3.
 The creek diversion rehabilitation will be monitored to ensure the vegetation is stable and self-sustaining.

-Volume 1, Section 10.2.4.2 10.4.
-Sediments traps will be designed and installed downstream of all land disturbances (such as water storage dams) in order to remove sediment from storm water which flows over such land disturbances. (see also Section G11).
-Volume 1, Section 10.2.4.3 10.5.
+10.4.
+Sediments traps will be designed and installed downstream of all land disturbances (such as water storage dams) in order to remove sediment from storm water which flows over such land disturbances.

+10.5.
 A water quality, sediment quality and aquatic-fauna monitoring program will be initiated and continued throughout the project life.
-This program addresses the early detection and recording of project impacts upon local surface water courses, thereby allowing mitigation strategies to be altered or developed.
-Volume 1, Section 10.2.4.3
+This program addresses the early detection and recording of Project impacts upon local surface water courses, thereby allowing mitigation strategies to be altered or developed.

-EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference part of the full-scale stygofauna survey) will intersect alluvial horizons Volume 1, Section 10.4.2.4 as frequently as possible rather than coal-bearing horizons, in order to maximise the probability of encountering stygofauna.